JacpFX/JacpFX/_includes/main-documentation.md

 ## <a name=ApplicationLauncher></a>ApplicationLauncher
 An ApplicationLauncher contains the main method, the component-scanning configuration, the managed container configuration and a reference to the workbench class.
 <br/>JacpFX defines a Launcher interface which can be implemented to work with different managed containers like Spring or Weld.
-Currently Spring is used as the main container implementation, but a minimal Launcher without any dependencies is planned in the near future.
+Currently Spring is used as the main container implementation, but you can use a minimal Launcher without any dependencies.
 For the Spring implementation two abstract Launcher implementations are available:

 - The <i>AFXSpringXmlLauncher</i>
 - The <i>AFXSpringJavaConfigLauncher</i>